is it ok to sleep in a freshly plastered room?

 If you can bolster the improvements in air quality caused by opening windows in your home using fans, do so.
 The more air and oxygen are redistributed around a room, the better you will sleep at night.

-Of course, this potentially leads to an issue with sleep.
-If you are used to dozing in silence, the sound of fans – and, more pertinently, an open window if you live in a large and noisy city – may keep you awake.
+Of course, this leads to an issue with sleep.
+If you’re used to sleeping in silence, the sound of fans – and, more pertinently, an open window if you live in a large, noisy city – may keep you awake.

-The benefits of ventilating a freshly plastered room remain prominent, so work around this.
-Check websites like YouTube for white noise recordings designed to aid sleep, or download an app and play it on your phone.
+The benefits of ventilating a newly plastered room remain prominent, so work around this.
+Check YouTube for white noise recordings designed to aid sleep, or download an app and play it on your phone.

 Preparing a Bedroom for Sleep After Plastering

-You’ll be able to sleep in your bedroom the same day it is plastered.
+You can sleep in a bedroom the same day it’s plastered.
 If you have a lung condition like asthma or COPD, consider sleeping elsewhere for the night.
-If that’s not an option, keep an inhaler handy.

 Follow these steps to ensure that a bedroom is safe for sleeping after plastering:

-1. Thoroughly clean the room from top to bottom with a duster and vacuum cleaner.
+1. Clean the room from top to bottom with a duster and vacuum cleaner.

 2. Beat any rugs, bedsheets, and other materials holding plaster dust outside the house.